-Places to See
+Places to See in Madison

-Things to Do
+Things to Do in Madison, WI

 Fun Activities for Kids in Madison, WI

 Families love Madison's safe, inviting atmosphere and its huge variety of attractions and outings designed just for kids.
 Here are our top five picks for kid-friendly activities in Madison: